connormcmk/option/gitcoin.md

 ## How does Option work?

 ### Prediction Markets for Policy Setting
 Option is a prediction market for governance.
 [Prediction markets](https://en.wikipedia.org/wiki/Prediction_market) have long been considered an effective way [for groups to make more accurate collective inferences](https://www.science.org/doi/10.1126/science.1157679).
 The basic way a traditional prediction market works is simple: Anyone can create a market.
 Like, “It will rain on Thursday.”
-Then other people can bet on the outcome.
-If the market maker says it rained then the people that bet YES get paid, otherwise the people that bet NO get paid.
+Then other people can predict the outcome.
+If the market maker says it rained then the people that predicted YES get paid, otherwise the people that predicted NO get paid.
 Due to the value of accurate predictions, many prediction market platforms have sprung up such as [Augur](https://augur.net/), [Metaculus](https://www.metaculus.com/questions/), [Manifold Markets](https://manifold.markets/home), among many others.
 Each of these platforms are excellent at aggregating information and incenting accurate predictions, however, they cannot be used for governance.
 This is because traditional prediction markets suffer from three shortcomings that prevent their usage as governance tools:
 1. Moral Hazard — The ability to bet on a particular outcome can create bad incentives.
 For example,  In 2021 a man bet $50,000 that there would be a streaker at the Super Bowl, then [he put on a leotard and became that streaker](https://www.pokertube.com/article/super-bowl-streaker-bet-50-000-on-himself-but-bovada-won-t-pay-out).
 2. Hidden Information — Since earning money is dependent on having special knowledge, betting markets incent proprietary information and insider trading